NativeScript/plugins/README.md

 # How to use?

 This workspace manages the suite of plugins listed above.

-In general, when in doubt just `npm start` 😊
+In general, when in doubt with what to do, just `npm start`.

 ## How to add a new package to workspace?